:cdo command lets you run an Ex command in each entry in the quickfix

 update operation to resolve, I created a

-inspected the line in question to determine the appropriate remedy.
-Something
+the line in question to determine the appropriate remedy.
+Something like this:

 source-ing the function I ran: